On the Rates of Convergence from Surrogate Risk Minimizers to the Bayes Optimal Classifier: Abstract

 \section{Abstract}

-We study the rates of convergence from empirical surrogate risk minimizers to the Bayes optimal classifier.
-Specifically, we introduce the notion of \emph{consistency intensity} to characterize a surrogate loss function and exploit this notion to obtain the rate of convergence from an empirical surrogate risk minimizer to the Bayes optimal classifier, enabling fair comparisons of the excess risks of different surrogate risk minimizers.
-The main result of the paper has practical implications including (1) showing that hinge loss is superior to logistic and exponential loss in the sense that its empirical minimizer converges faster to the Bayes optimal classifier and (2) guiding to modify surrogate loss functions to accelerate the convergence to the Bayes optimal classifier.
+In classification, the use of 0-1 loss is preferable since the minimizer of 0-1 risk leads to the Bayes optimal classifier.
+However, due to the non-convexity of 0-1 loss, this optimization problem is NP-hard.
+Therefore, many convex surrogate loss functions have been adopted.
+Previous works have shown that if a Bayes-risk consistent loss function is used as surrogate, the minimizer of the emprical surrogate risk can achieve the Bayes optimal classifier as sample size tends to infinity.
+Nevertheless, the comparison of convergence rates of minimizers of different empirical surrogate risks to the Bayes optimal classifier has rarely been studied.
+Which characterization of the surrogate loss determines its convergence rate to the Bayes optimal classifier?
+Can we modify the loss function to achieve a faster convergence rate?
+In this paper, we study the convergence rates of empirical surrogate minimizers to the Bayes optimal classifier.
+Specifically, we introduce the notions of \emph{consistency intensity} and \emph{conductivity} to characterize a surrogate loss function and exploit this notion to obtain the rate of convergence from an empirical surrogate risk minimizer to the Bayes optimal classifier, enabling fair comparisons of the excess risks of different surrogate risk minimizers.
+The main result of the paper has practical implications including (1) showing that hinge loss (SVM) is superior to logistic loss (Logistic regression) and exponential loss (Adaboost) in the sense that its empirical minimizer converges faster to the Bayes optimal classifier and (2) guiding the design of new loss functions to speedup the convergence rate to the Bayes optimal classifier with a data-dependent loss correction method inspired by our theorems.